Pre commercial thinning. Photo: Marie Birkl. Foto: Marie Birkl

 Ash recycling

-The variation in the spread of ash over the years can be due to several factors.
-One example is that reduced load-bearing capacity in the forest for the machines after high amounts of precipitation can affect the possibility of the spread of ash.
+The variation in the area where ash is spread from year to year may be due to several factors.
+One example is that high levels of precipitation can reduce the load-bearing capacity of forest soils, limiting the ability of machinery to access sites for ash application.
 In addition, contractors may have stopped due to poor profitability or larger producers of ash (for example heating plants) have changed fuel, which generates more or less amount of spreadable ash.
 A general uncertainty about ash recycling among forest owners can also play a role.

 Logotype Official Statistics of Sweden